github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection.md

 {% data reusables.secret-scanning.push-protection-delegated-bypass-intro %} For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."

-To enable this feature, you first need to create a bypass list to add roles and teams who will manage request to bypass push protection.
-This step is included in the sections below.
+When you enable this feature, you will create a bypass list of roles and teams who can manage requests to bypass push protection.
+If you don't already have appropriate teams or roles to use, you should create additional teams before you start.

 ### Configuring delegated bypass for an organization